 When the meetings first began after the end of World War II, a frequent topic of discussion was undoubtedly, nuclear energy.
 Indeed, at one of the first Lindau meetings in 1955, 52 Nobel Laureates signed the Mainau Declaration as an appeal to governments around the world against the use and proliferation of atomic weapons.
 At this year’s meeting, among the conversations ranging from new chemical reaction mechanisms, to cosmic microwave background radiation, to cell signaling and drug development, there will be a slightly different, but equally threatening, unifying theme: climate change.

-Last but certainly not least in this series of phenomenal women in STEM is Beth Papanek, a third year PhD student in the Bredesen Center's Energy Science and Engineering program.
+Last but certainly not least in this series of phenomenal women in STEM is Beth Papanek, a graduate of the Bredesen Center's Energy Science and Engineering PhD program (a third year at the time this blog was published).
 She grew up northwest of Chicago and attended the University of Illinois Urbana-Champaign for her Bachelor's in Chemistry and a Professional Science Master's in Bioenergy.
 After spending years in a very academically-minded chemistry department, Beth decided that she wanted to work in a more applied field.
-Some business classes and experience with Illinois Business Consulting led her to her current goals of working with technology transfer and commercialization.
-Her graduate work deals with the characterization of Clostridium beijerinckii for the production of butanol as a biofuel.
-Her research in the lab of Dr. Adam Guss with the BioEnergy Science Center (BESC) focuses on generating molecular level metabolomic data to use in conjunction with metabolic models to better understand the organism's switch from acid production to solvent production.
+Some business classes and experience with Illinois Business Consulting led her to her current career path working with technology transfer and commercialization.
+Her graduate work dealt with the characterization of Clostridium beijerinckii for the production of butanol as a biofuel.
+Her research in the lab of Dr. Adam Guss with the BioEnergy Science Center (BESC) focused on generating metabolomic data to use in conjunction with metabolic models to better understand the organism's switch from acid production to solvent production.
 Here, Beth summarizes her experiences at the interface of science and entrepreneurship.
-She describes how she has been able to navigate her way through these two male-dominated fields to find the support system and encouragement she needed to be successful, but emphasizes a need for more women to take the reins themselves and make the success on their own too.
+She describes how she has been able to navigate her way through these two male-dominated fields to find the support system and encouragement she needed to be successful, but emphasizes a need for women to take the reins and make the success on their own too.

 As Women's History Month comes to a close, these next two featured women in STEM describe both the many opportunities, and challenges, that exist for graduate students before, during, and after graduate school.
 Eva Mutunga, a first-year Bredesen Center student, recalls an experience from her first week of classes last fall where she battled through feelings of uncertainty and gracefully managed an uncomfortable situation of potential bias and prejudice.
 She highlights how her ability to embrace change and seek out peer mentors has helped her stay resilient, confident, and motivated.